-Environmental remediation services to reduce the extent of contamination to soil, soil-gas and groundwater.
+Environmental remediation services aim to reduce the extent of contamination to soil, soil-gas, and groundwater.
 Remediation projects can include various scopes of clean-up.
 In general, the scopes depend on the urgency for cleanup action, the known chemicals of concern, and the matrix of contamination.
 Moreover, the level of pollution, as well as the lateral and vertical extent of contamination play a significant role in the remediation methodology to apply.
 Geo Forward offers a variety of environmental remediation services to meet the requirements of clients, regulatory agencies, and property owners.
-Updated March 26, 2020.
+Updated July 21, 2020.

 Getting Into the Remedial Phase